-Scientific information is not helpful to anyone unless it is shared effectively, so I am passionate about making knowledge accessible to diverse audiences.
+Scientific information is not helpful to anyone unless it is shared effectively, and I am passionate about making knowledge accessible to diverse audiences.
 Throughout my MS degree I presented my research at academic conferences, hosted webinars, and led an in-person event to share my findings with people who live in Denver and spend time in the parks where I researched.
 Particularly working in urban environments, it is incredibly important for me to learn what ecological questions are relevant to the people who live there, and share the results widely.

 Denver Parks event at Washington Park.